Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription: Introduction

-Given these results, the purpose of the second study is to understand the principles for correctly estimating those global musical characteristics.
-In cognitive music theory, it has been argued that various musical features are involved in recognition and representation of metrical structure \cite{GTTM}.
-Studies on metre detection \cite{Gainza2009}, beat tracking \cite{Dixon2000}, and musical structure analysis \cite{Paulus2010} have also suggested the importance of non-local features such as self-similarity and voice configuration for determining musical characteristics related to metrical structure.
-Gathering such knowledge from several research fields, we formulate a set of musical statistics and conduct experiments to find out the relevance of each statistic and the optimal combination of the statistics for improving the transcribed results.
-The results indicate that non-local statistics are useful guides for inferring the global characteristics and that a specific combination of the statistics has a significantly better effect than using all the statistics or using only local one.
+Given these results, the purpose of the second study is to understand the principles for correctly estimating these global musical characteristics.
+In cognitive music theory, it has been argued that various musical features are involved in the recognition and representation of metrical structure \cite{GTTM}.
+Studies on metre detection \cite{Gainza2009}, beat tracking \cite{Dixon2000}, and musical structure analysis \cite{Nieto2020} have also suggested the importance of non-local features, such as self-similarity and voice configuration, for determining musical characteristics related to metrical structure.
+Gathering this knowledge from several research fields, we formulate a set of musical statistics and conduct experiments to find out the relevance of each statistic and the optimal combination of statistics for improving the transcribed results.
+The results indicate that non-local statistics are useful guides for inferring the global characteristics and that a specific combination of statistics has a significantly better effect than using all the statistics or using only local ones.

-Compared to the previous systems \cite{Nakamura2018ICASSP,Roman2019}, the present method achieved a considerable improvement and approached towards a practical audio-to-score music transcription system.
-As examples in the accompanying webpage (\url{https://audio2score.github.io/}) demonstrate, transcribed scores can partly be used in practice and can assist human transcribers.
-We also discuss current limitations and hints for directing further studies on automatic music transcription.
+Compared to the previous systems \cite{Nakamura2018ICASSP,Roman2019}, the present method achieved a considerable improvement and approach towards a practical audio-to-score music transcription system.
+As examples in the accompanying webpage\footnote{\url{https://audio2score.github.io/}} demonstrate, transcribed scores can partly be used in practice and can assist human transcribers.
+We also discuss current limitations and implications for further studies on automatic music transcription.